sonic-pi-net/sonic-pi/etc/doc/tutorial/08-Enveloped-Samples.md

 print sample_duration :loop_amen
 ```

 It will print out `1.753310657596372` which is the length of the sample in seconds.
 Let's just round that to `1.75` for convenience.
-Now, if we set the release to `0.75` something suprising will happen:
+Now, if we set the release to `0.75` something surprising will happen:

 ```
 sample :loop_amen, release: 0.75
 ```

 It will play the first second of the sample at full amplitude before then fading out over a period of 0.75 seconds.
-This is the auto sustin in action.
+This is the auto sustain in action.
 By default, the release always works from the end of the sample.
 If our sample was 10.75 seconds long, it would play the first 10 seconds at full amplitude before fading out over 0.75s.

 Remember by default, `release:` fades out at the end of a sample.